apache/druid/docs/api-reference/tasks-api.md

 <code class="getAPI">GET</code> `/druid/indexer/v1/task/{taskId}/reports`

-Retrieve a [task completion report](../ingestion/tasks.md#task-reports) for a task.
+Retrieves a [task completion report](../ingestion/tasks.md#task-reports) for a task.
 It returns a JSON object with information about the number of rows ingested, and any parse exceptions that occurred.
 It is available for both completed tasks and running tasks.

-#### Query parameters

-No query parameters.

 #### Responses